Project Management Glossary: Key Terms

 - Cost performance index (CPI) to understand whether schedule slippage is tied to cost efficiency issues.

 Combined metrics provide a fuller picture.
 SPI should always be analyzed alongside CPI and other project health indicators.
 A project with SPI 1.1 and CPI 0.7 is ahead of schedule but significantly over budget, a warning sign of unsustainable practices.
-Context is equally crucial: an SPI of 0.85 on week 2 of a 52-week project is less concerning than the same metric on week 48, since early delays often have more recovery options than late-stage slippage.

 How does Enji help to monitor SPI?